 SMTPApiError.
 The bounce description will contain a short message containing an error description.
 Checking the bounce raw source will display a longer error message along with other details such as the error code.
 The raw source will also contain the actual SMTP message.
 You should monitor your bounces periodically or create a bounce webhook that will alert you if SMTP delivery failed.

 Please make sure you are using your server API token as both the SMTP user name and password.
-Also verify that you have enabled SMTP access for your server on the server credentials page.
+Also verify that you have enabled SMTP access for your server on the outbound server settings page.

 By default, Postmark will replace all Message-ID headers for outbound SMTP messages.
 However, it can be useful to preserve Message-ID values for some applications that rely on them.
 To ensure that Postmark does not replace your custom or original Message-ID header, include an additional header called X-PM-KeepID with a value of true.
 Postmark will then pass on any original Message-ID header for the message.